DabbinDallas/A4K_Recommendations/Recommended Add-ons.md

 This is an add-on that specialises in Furk and Easynews(web) account access but offers external providers if you would like regular hosters as well.
 > [!WARNING]
 > - Requires paid premium providers (eg.Premiumize, Real Debrid, All-Debrid, etc.)
-> - Requires a [Third Party Scraper](https://github.com/DabbinDallas/A4K_Recommendations/blob/main/Third%20Party%20Scrapers.md) to function
+> - Requires a [External Scraper Module](https://github.com/DabbinDallas/A4K_Recommendations/blob/main/External%20Scraper%20Modules.md) to function

 > [!IMPORTANT]
 > Installation: